On the convergence of the drainage network with branching: Convergence of the finite-dimensional distributions

-Before we describe the construction, for a fixed $n$, let us define a non decreasing sequence of stopping times $\check{\tau}_j^{(n)}$ where $\check{\tau}_1^{(n)}$ means the first time where either a coalescence between two l-paths occurs or a crossing between one r-path and an l-path occurs. $\check{\tau}_2^{(n)}$ means the second time where either a coalescence between two l-paths occurs or a crossing between one r-path and one l-path occurs, and so on.
+Before we describe the construction, for a fixed $n$, define the non decreasing sequence of stopping times $\check{\tau}_j^{(n)}$ where $\check{\tau}_j^{(n)}$ is the j-th time where either a coalescence between two l-paths occurs, a coalescence between two r-paths occurs or a crossing between an r-path and an l-path occurs.
 Since we have at most $k+\tilde{k}-2$ coalescence events and at most $k\tilde{k}$ crossings, the sequence $\check{\tau}_j^{(n)}$ will have at most $k\tilde{k} + k + \tilde{k} -2$ stopping times.

 We first construct the system up to $\check{\tau}_1^{(n)}$.
 The paths are initially ordered as $\check{r}_1^{(n)}, \ldots, \check{r}_{\tilde{k}}^{(n)},$ $\check{l}_1^{(n)}, \ldots, \check{l}_k^{(n)}$, so, we can partition them as $\{\check{r}_1^{(n)}\}\ldots\{\check{r}_{\tilde{k}}^{(n)}\}\{\check{l}_1^{(n)}\}\ldots\{\check{l}_k^{(n)}\}$ and each partition evolve independently until they hit $\check{\tau}_1^{(n)}$.
 When it happens, we have a change in this partition.
 For example, if $\check{\tau}_1^{(n)}$ is related to a crossing event between $\check{r}_{\tilde{k}}^{(n)}$ and $\check{l}_1^{(n)}$, we will begin to have the partition $\{\check{r}_1^{(n)}\}\ldots\{\check{r}_{\tilde{k}-1}^{(n)}\} \{\check{l}_1^{(n)},\check{r}_{\tilde{k}}^{(n)}\}\{\check{l}_2^{(n)}\}\ldots\{\check{l}_k^{(n)}\}$.
 If $\check{\tau}_1^{(n)}$ is related to a coalescence event, let us say between $\check{l}_2^{(n)}$ and $\check{l}_3^{(n)}$ for example, we will have the partition $\{\check{r}_1^{(n)}\}\ldots\{\check{r}_{\tilde{k}}^{(n)}\}\{\check{l}_1^{(n)}\}\{\check{l}_3^{(n)}\}\{\check{l}_4^{(n)}\}\ldots\{\check{l}_k^{(n)}\}$.
 After that, we continue to let the partition elements evolve independently until they hit $\check{\tau}_2^{(n)}$, when we have another change in the partition.
 This procedure continues in the same way, changing the partition whenever the system hits a stopping time $\check{\tau}_j^{(n)}$.
 In addition, note that some of the stopping times $\check{\tau}_j^{(n)}$ can be equal.
 Since the sequence $\check{\tau}_j^{(n)}$ has at most a finite number of stopping times, we change the partition only a finite number of times and it eventually leads to a single pair $\{\check{l}_k^{(n)},\check{r}_{\tilde{k}}^{(n)}\}$.